cbrummitt/token-allowance-bot/README.md

 # token bot

-`token` is a chat bot for acknowledging and thanking peers for helping you.
+`token` is a chat bot for acknowledging and thanking peers.
 It can be used to award prizes to people who have helped others.
 It was built on the [Hubot][hubot] framework.

 ## Summary